agormp/phylotreelib/README.md

 - NOTE: labels are interpreted as belonging to branches (bipartitions), not to internal nodes, and this association is maintained after re-rooting etc.

-## Version 2.0.0
+## Version 2

-Version 2 has recently been released, and contains a number of changes to the API compared to version 1.x.x.
+Version 2 introduced several API changes compared with version 1.x.

 - See the **Quick start** below for updated examples.
 - For details on API changes and how to update existing scripts, see **[Upgrading from 1.x to 2.x](#upgrading-from-1x-to-2x)**.